JSON-RPC Endpoints

 JSON-RPC smartBCH

 Here is a list of all the supported RPC endpoints of smartBCH, sorted by the prefixes.
-The endpoints with "sbch" prefix are smartBCH-specific, which are used by the BasicBrowser.
+The endpoints with "sbch" prefix are smartBCH-specific, which are used by the BasicBrowserarrow-up-right.
 The endpoints with "web3", "net" and "eth" prefixes have the same function as infura, except for some features which are described below.

 Web3